It can be tough deciding where to visit in a city with so much going on, but relax, we’ve done the hard part for you. Here's our ten of the best.

 You’ll walk along the barrage, crossing Pont y Werin (the People’s Bridge) with its sculptures of great Welsh sports people, and watch the bridge opening to let boats in and out of the marina.

 Once in Penarth, stop for a bite to eat at the fully restored Art Deco Pier Pavilion, which houses a gallery, cinema, café and restaurant.
-And give your tired legs a break by taking a water taxi back across the bay.
+Give your tired legs a break by taking a water taxi back across the bay.

 Walk or cycle from Cardiff to Pontypridd on this route that leads you through green urban parks into rural heaven.